 Cover inheritance tax (IHT) planning with your client

 These wealth transfers take place in a backdrop of rising IHT liabilities.
-HMRC received £2.9 billion in inheritance tax (IHT) receipts in the four month period from April to August 2022, which is an increase of £0.3 billion compared to the same period in the previous year.6 The IHT nil rate band is frozen at £325,000 and the residence nil rate band at £175,000 until April 2026, meaning more estates could potentially be liable to IHT in the future.
-7
+HMRC received £5.7 billion in inheritance tax (IHT) receipts in the seven-month period from April to November 2024, which is an increase of £0.6 billion compared to the same period in the previous year.

 What if your client wants to transfer wealth during their lifetime to mitigate IHT?